 You might have noticed that I have a lot of gaming articles.
 Many are installments in a series, and I would like to show links to my other articles in the series if available.
 For example, if you're reading "Game 3: Showdown", it would be cool to have prominent links to my "Game 1: Apprehension Rising", "Game 2: The Gamining", and "Game: Spinoff" articles.
 So I've stolen an idea from my day job, and implemented a "you might also like" feature at the bottom of every article.
 A regex tries to pull out the most pertinent words of the article's title (everything up to the first comma or colon), and searches with it.
 (I've included the exact term in an HTML comment near the suggestions.)
 Because titles weigh heavy in my search index, other articles with that term in the title rank high.
 Sometimes it suggests an article where I mention or compare that topic, which helps break search bubbles.
 If there's less than 6 suggestions, it fills the rest with the most recent articles of the article's section.

 On a more aesthetic note, I've changed my monospace font to Nouveau IBM.
-It's reminiscent of the font used by DOS and BIOS setup screens.
+It's reminiscent of the font used in DOS and BIOS setup screens from the 90s and 2000s.
 It looks like the font that Twentieth Century uses!
 I've set the color to monochrome amber to pile on the nostalgia, even though I don't have any nostalgia for monochrome screens.
 Not to be left out, I've changed of all my terminal windows to use the same.

 Since I started reading Hacker News for my podcasts, I've noticed some new image formats coming.
 JPEG XL has potential, but is still under heavy development.
 AVIF is more mature and has more implementations.
 (Yes, even Paint!)
-I'm very impressed with my game screenshots in AVIF, because AVIF seems about twice as efficient as JPEG.
+I'm very impressed with my game screenshots in AVIF, because AVIF seems about twice as efficient as JPEG on a per-byte basis.
 My posts now have

 <picture> elements with AVIF and JPEG, so this blog is good to go when browsers flip the AVIF switch.
 Because of